Harryyadav/slate/source/includes/library_tasks.md

 Parameter     | Description
 --------------|------------------------------
-problems      | Expands the problem fields in the task response object phase         | Expands the phase field in the task response object
+problem       | Expands the problem fields in the task response object phase         | Expands the phase field in the task response object

 ---